bobutcher/ar_sinatra_base/readme.md

 1. Ensure you have heroku toolbelt
 2. Run `heroku create`
-3. Run `heroku addons:create heroku-postgresql:hobby-dev` to add a postgres DB server
+3. Run `heroku run "rake db:migrate"` to migrate your servers database
-3. Run `heroku run "cd server; rake db:migrate"` to migrate your servers database
+3. Poke it with `heroku run bash` to spawn a "ssh" session on heroku